GeraldoMartua/PraktikumPSD/Modul 6/06_PSD_PG_02_Ilham Mulya Rafid_1706985994/README.md

 1. Make new Project in `Quartus Prime Lite`.
 2. Generate 32x8 bits single-port RAM.
 3. Create 7 Segment Entity for Output.
-4. Create each Arithmatical operation entity ( this project is only cover addition, substraction, division, multiplication and factorial operation ).
+4. Create each Arithmatical operation entity ( this project will only covers addition, substraction, division, multiplication and factorial operation ).
 5. Combine All Entity into one Entity.

 ## Source Code